Multiconfigurational short-range on-top pair-density functional theory: Second-order optimization of the electronic MC-srPDFT energy

 For both types of trial vectors, we compute the one-electron and two-electron operators (Eq. \eqref{hes_1el_op} and Eq. \eqref{hes_2el_op}) with integral elements (Eq. \eqref{hes_1el_op_integrals} and \eqref{hes_2el_op_integrals}) to determine the non-linear (\emph{nl}) sigma vector contributions.

-The influence of the type of trial vectors on the non-linear contributions lies in the construction of the transformed density (Eq. \eqref{eq:charge_orb_gradient}) and on-top pair density (Eq. \eqref{eq:spin_orb_gradient}).
-For an orbital trial vector ($\lambda=o$), the transformed density at each grid-point is determined by performing a one-index transformation on the overlap distributions as follows:
+The influence of the type of trial vectors on the non-linear contributions lies in the construction of the transformed density (Eq. \eqref{eq:charge_orb_gradient}) and the transformed on-top pair density (Eq. \eqref{eq:spin_orb_gradient}).
+In the practical implementation, both the regular on-top pair density (Eq. \eqref{pair_density_orbs}) and the transformed on-top pair density (Eq. \eqref{linear-transformed-dens}) are constructed in the basis of occupied molecular orbitals.
+Construction in AO basis similar to typical implementations of Kohn-Sham DFT would be computationally very expensive and memory intensive because it would have a total dimension $N_{AO}^4$, the same as the two-electron integrals.
+For an orbital trial vector ($\lambda=o$), the transformed density at each grid-point is determined by performing a one-index transformation on the MO overlap distributions as follows:

 The explicit construction of the one-index transformed orbital distributions are simple matrix-vector multiplications, cf. Eqs.~\eqref{1ind_omegapq}-\eqref{1ind_omegapqrs}.
 For a configuration trial vector ($\lambda=c$), the densities are constructed using the one-electron and two-electron transition density matrices, respectively: